crbazevedo/gpt_vision_tutorial/README.md

 ### 4. Extract Metadata

-Use the GPT-4o API to extract metadata from the Base64-encoded images.
+**Goal:** Use the GPT-4o API to extract metadata from the Base64-encoded images.
 The metadata includes the title, authors, institutions, image captions, table descriptions, and a summary of each page.

+**Libraries Used:**

+- `openai`: The Python client library for the OpenAI API.

+**Concept:**

+	1. Construct a prompt to instruct `GPT-4o` on the type of metadata to extract.
+	2. Send the prompt and the Base64-encoded image to the `GPT-4o` API.
+	3. Parse the response to extract the metadata.

+Use the `GPT-4o` API to extract metadata from the Base64-encoded images.

+**Code:**

 ```python
 from openai import OpenAI